At a glance: Medicare health insurance in West Virginia

 Medicare spending in West Virginia

-In 2016, Original Medicare spent an average of $9,070 per beneficiary in West Virginia, based on data standardized to account for regional differences in payment rates.
+In 2016, average per beneficiary spending for Medicare in West Virginia was $9,070 per beneficiary, based on data standardized to account for regional differences in payment rates.
 The data did not include costs for Medicare Advantage enrollees, but three-quarters of West Virginia Medicare beneficiaries had Original Medicare.

 Nationwide, average per beneficiary Original Medicare spending that year was $9,533 per enrollee, so Medicare spending in West Virginia was about 5 percent lower than average.
 In three states (Florida, Louisiana, and Texas), Original Medicare’s per-beneficiary spending was more than $11,000, while in Hawaii it was just $6,441.